kenpower/DIP_Worksheet/README.md

 How to Do It:

 You will write a class named Shape but with only declarations of functions and no actual code inside them.
-These functions will be setPosition, setColor, and getDrawable (getDrawable should retunn a `sf::Drawable&`,  a reference to a `Drawable` object).
+These functions will be setPosition, setColor, and getDrawable (getDrawable should return a `sf::Drawable&`,  a reference to a `Drawable` object).

 Mark these functions as virtual and = 0; to say, "Any shape that follows this blueprint must provide its own version of these functions."

 ### Task 2: Create a Concrete Class that Implements the Shape Interface